 Because State funds are involved, Section 25-68d of the Connecticut General Statutes requires that a State Flood Management Certificate be obtained from the DEP.
 The municipality must prepare the application for the Floodplain Management certificate, and forward it to the Local Bridge Program Administrator for signature.
 The Administrator will then forward the application to DEP.
-Applications submitted directly to DEP by the municipality, instead of by the DOT, will be returned by DEP without review.
+DO NOT submit the permit application directly to DEP.
+Applications submitted directly to DEP by the municipality or its consultant, instead of by the DOT, will be returned by DEP without review, resulting in delays.
 Permit applications should be sent in early in the project development, in case regulatory agencies require design revisions.
+In the case where an inland wetlands permit, stream channel encroachment line permit or State 401 Water Quality Certification is also required, DEP will process an application for flood management certification approval jointly with that permit application.